-Our house was built in the 30s, so the closets are quite small.
+Our house was built in the 30s, so the closets are…. less than ideal and require some clever small closet organization.
 There is actually a ton of storage throughout the house between built-ins and the basement (I’m sure to compensate for the small closets!), so it’s actually not a huge deal.
 Except in the master bedroom.
 There are two closets, but they’re both fairly small.
-(Although I did maybe forcefully recommend that Mike take the smaller of the two π)
+(Although I did maybe forcefully recommend that Mike take the smaller of the two 🙊)

-So while I knew I didn’t want to waste my money or lose storage space, I set out toΒ maximize storage.
+So while I knew I didn’t want to waste my money or lose storage space, I set out to maximize storage.
 Especially since our room doesn’t have space for a dresser, I had to get creative.
 Until I came up with my current solution, my underwear, bras, socks, workout clothes, sweaters, t-shirts, pants, and sweatshirts were in the guest room.
 Even my pajamas.
 So basically, everything except dresses and blouses.
 That wasn’t ideal and I was losing my mind.
+Clothes storage for small spaces can be tricky, but I knew there had to be a better way.
 I decided to prioritize getting my closet in tip-top shape and I LOVE how it turned out.

 So here’s the view from the front.
 You can see right away the door opening is so much smaller than the closet actually is.
 There’s extra room on both sides as the closet extends to the doors for the bathroom (on the left) and the hallway (the right).

 Because of the four windows, radiator, and two closets, we have no space for a dresser.
 But I wanted some kind of dresser situation for the closet, kind of making it a “custom closet” without committing to a closet system that would affect the amount of storage.
-After measuring the space, I started to look online.
+After measuring the space, I started to look online for closet organizers for small closets.
 It was really hard to find a set of drawers that was shallow enough to fit behind the doors and short enough to not interfere with the rod and also narrow enough so I could reach into the hanging space still.
-I started to think it was going to be impossible but then found this drawer + hutch on Pottery Barn.
+I started to think it was going to be impossible but then found this drawer + hutch on Pottery Barn, which has worked perfectly for small closet organization.

 (I need to say though that the hutch came unassembled and was a breeze to put together.
 The drawers shipped fully assembled.
 Which seems great, except it weighs 94 pounds.
 It was ridiculously hard to get up the stairs.)